inertia186/stingy_oracle/README.md

 ## Dealing With Unvotes

-Let’s say Eve posts plagiarism and buys bit-bot votes.
+Let’s say Eve posts plagiarism and buys bid-bot votes.
 Alice notices it and downvotes it early, seeking a STINGY payout.
-Being that Alice is a STINGY super-star, bit-bots notice Alice’s votes and revoke their votes.
+Being that Alice is a STINGY super-star, bid-bots notice Alice’s votes and revoke their votes.
 Now Alice will not receive a STINGY payout.
 Technically, the post briefly made it to Trending but there’s no simple way to determine this without replaying the blockchain.

 This is a win for the platform, but not for Alice.
 In this situation, Alice might consider unvoting as well.